8 Best Fertilizers For Dahlias (And How To Use)

 Composted steer manure and commercial fertilizer are two common fertilizers that work well for dahlias.

-Steer manure can be mixed into the soil at planting time, while commercial fertilizers are applied during the growing season.
+Manure can be mixed into the soil at planting time, while commercial fertilizers are applied during times of active growth and bloom production.

-Learn all about the best soil for dahlias right here!
+Learn all about the best soil for dahlias here!

 Our Top 8 Dahlia Fertilizer Recommendations